Pocket/Pocket-ObjC-SDK/README.md

 	    }
 	}];

 The example above uses blocks which requires iOS 4.0 or greater.
-If you have a need to support iOS 3.0, you can use the [linkto:delegate or operation based methods].
+If you have a need to support iOS 3.0, you can use the delegate or operation based methods.